cycle/docs/advanced/uuid.md

 ```

 ## Mapper
-In order to alter the default sequence behavior alter the default mapper implementation by modifying the method `nextPrimaryKey`:
+In order to alter the default sequence behavior, alter the default mapper implementation by modifying the method `nextPrimaryKey`:

 ```php
 use Ramsey\Uuid\Uuid;